syncfusion-content/windowsforms-docs/WindowsForms/skinmanager/Getting-Started.md

 ## Apply Themes to entire application

 Skin manager allows to apply theme for all the controls and forms in an application by setting [ApplicationVisualTheme](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.SkinManager~ApplicationVisualTheme.html) property.
-It allows you to theme entier application using single `ApplicationVisualTheme` property.
+It allows you to theme entire application using single `ApplicationVisualTheme` property.

 {% tabs %}
 {% highlight c# %}